Batman: Arkham Origins Blackgate: Development

 The game was first revealed on the cover of the May 2013 issue of Game Informer magazine, revealed on April 9, 2013.
-Director Mark Pacini revealed that the game has been in development since early 2012.
+Director Mark Pacini revealed that the game had been in development since early 2012.
 Many of the production team came over from Retro Studios, which developed the Metroid Prime series.
 Origins Blackgate has a similar feel and construction to those games.
-None of the console-game technology is being used for the game, with everything being done by Armature from scratch.
-The game uses a checkpoint system to save, as well as have the ability to save anywhere at any time.
+None of the console-game technology was used for the game, with everything being done by Armature from scratch.
+The game uses a checkpoint system to save progress.
 All of the 2D animations were done in house at Armature and are fully voiced.
 While set after the events of Arkham Origins, Armature Studio worked closely with WB Games Montréal to allow the games to be played in any order and not spoil any of the material from either game.
-The story of Origins Blackgate is written by Adam Beechen.
+The story of Origins Blackgate was written by Adam Beechen.

 Armature's technical director, Jack Mathews, has stated that neither of the two versions is a port of the other, with the graphics as the only difference between the two platforms.
 Matthews further stated that Armature has custom tools to help generate ideally sized models and textures for each platform from a common source, and that the 3DS version would run at 30fps in 3D.